Focus/19 Design Event – New Products

 According to Turnstyle Designs, a door handle is like a button on a coat which has to function properly as well as look good.
 One of the foremost producers of design-led architectural door and cabinet hardware worldwide, every piece is meticulously handmade in the UK workshop.

-The firm exports over 75% of what it producers, supplying handles to prestigious yacht and interior projects around the globe.
-This season, it has teamed up with award-winning yacht designers, Winch Design to launch the Labryinth Collection.
+The firm exports over 75% of what it produces, supplying handles to prestigious yacht and interior projects around the globe.
+This season, it has teamed up with award-winning yacht designers, Winch Design to launch the Labrynth Collection.

 Victoria + Albert Baths

 British bathing experts, Victoria + Albert Baths, unveils its first collaboration with Steve Leung, acclaimed Hong Kong-based architect, interior and product designer.

 ‘Taizu’ is a striking, contemporary round bath; a first for Victoria + Albert.
 Taizu’s round form features gently sloping sides, a chamfered rim and delicate exterior detailing.
 The opulent 1500mm spa-style masterpiece is at home in the most luxurious of bathrooms.